-Brooklyn Letters consists of six psychologists: licensed Clinical Psychologists, Dr. Annette Hernandez & Dr. Jennifer (Rodman) Keluskar, licensed Child Psychologist, Dr. Carolyn Kessler, licensed Child and School Clinical Psychologist, and Dr. Veronica Brodsky.
+Brooklyn Letters consists of five psychologists: licensed Clinical Psychologists, Dr. Annette Hernandez, Dr. Carolyn Kessler, licensed Child and School Clinical Psychologist, and Dr. Veronica Brodsky.
 Dr. Lindsay Whitman, a neuropsychologist, is also a team member.
-Please read below to learn more about their professional services, and Dr. Keluskar’s office is located in Astoria, Queens.
+Please read below to learn more about their professional services.

 Dr. Hernandez is a licensed clinical psychologist with experience in treating children of all ages and adults with a wide range of difficulties.
 She currently works at Packer Collegiate Institute as the Pre and Lower School Psychologist.
 She has a private practice in the Park Slope area of Brooklyn.
 Dr. Hernandez has over a decade of clinical experience and has worked in variety of treatment settings.
 She has specialized training in cognitive behavioral therapy for treating post-traumatic stress, depression, anxiety, phobias and obsessive-compulsive disorders.
 She has also been intensively trained in Dialectical Behavior Therapy and Motivational Interviewing.
 Dr. Hernandez s therapy interventions are drawn from her past experience in research for evidence-based treatment.
 In addition to being a principal investigator and coordinator for federally funded research projects, she has also lectured and authored manuscripts on the implementation and modification of such treatments.